 16.2.1.
-Holdings of the directors in the capital of the issuer, in that of a company that has control of the issuer, in that of a subsidiary of the issuer or in that of a customer or supplier of the issuer
+Holdings of the directors in the capital of the issuer, in that of a company that has control of the issuer, in that of a subsidiary of the issuer or in that of a customer or supplier of the issue

-Mr Alberto FERNANDEZ: service contract with SOGECLAIR (invoicing: $\in$ 20,000 in 2016)
+Mr Alberto FERNANDEZ (Board member until 20 November 2017): service contract with SOGECLAIR (invoicing: $\leqslant$ 15,000 in 2017).